Home • Welcome to ALSO!

 • Uniform Fraudulent Transfer Act (1984)

-[NCCUSL Text] [Summary] [Legislative Activity] This act provides a creditor with the means to reach assets a debtor has transferred to another person to keep them from being used to satisfy a debt.
+This act provides a creditor with the means to reach assets that a debtor has transferred to another person so as to keep them from being used to satisfy a debt.
+In some states this act has been superseded by the Uniform Voidable Transactions Act.

 Alabama: Ala.
 Code § 8-9A-1 et seq.